-Choosing a stock starts with a thorough analysis of the individual company, its industry and the outside environment.
-But, aside from consideration made when considering any stock (like earning prospect, balance sheet, management etc.), there are some general considerations to make when analyzing a company’s dividend.
+Choosing a stock starts with a thorough analysis of the individual company, its industry, and the outside environment.
+But, aside from consideration made when considering any stock (like earning prospect, balance sheet, management, etc.), there are some general considerations to make when analyzing a company’s dividend.

-The financial analysis is similar to calculating your own “free cash” per year by analyzing your yearly income: after tax net earning minus all expenses like insurances, mortgage loan payments, car loan payments, utilities, food and supplies, etc. Whatever is left can be used for various purposes (like vacations, self-education, or Christmas presents).
+The financial analysis is similar to calculating your own “free cash” per year by analyzing your yearly income: after-tax net earning minus all expenses like insurances, mortgage loan payments, car loan payments, utilities, food, and supplies, etc. Whatever is left can be used for various purposes (like vacations, self-education, or Christmas presents).
 It is your free cash flow.

 Strong sales growth is meaningless if management allows costs and expenses to grow disproportionately.
-I have seen the stocks with gross margin above 50% but they have so many expenses that the net margin is so thin that I wonder what the management does… It is so inefficient!
-Therefore, it is useful to analyze the profitability of a company by calculating and tracking various profit margin ratios—gross margin, operating margin and profit margin.
+I have seen the stocks with a gross margin above 50% but they have so many expenses that the net margin is so thin that I wonder what the management does… It is so inefficient!
+Therefore, it is useful to analyze the profitability of a company by calculating and tracking various profit margin ratios—gross margin, operating margin, and profit margin.
 Profit (or Net) margin is the “bottom line” profit that is generated from all phases of the business, including interest and taxes.

 Profit margins are expressed as percentage ratios to facilitate the comparison of a wide range of companies that vary in size.
 It is important to note that margins can differ from industry to industry, so it is vital to compare firms in similar lines of business.
-Profit margins provide a great window into company and industry trends, the competitive environment and management’s ability to manage costs.
+Profit margins provide a great window into company and industry trends, the competitive environment, and management’s ability to manage costs.